Saline vs. Cohesive Gel Implants

 - The Saline implant has the ability to be adjusted in the Operating Room and may offer some advantages for asymmetry or reconstructive surgery

-- Data now indicates that the saline implant has considerably more complications that the newer Cohesive Gel implants necessitating surgical replacement
+- Data now indicates that the saline implant has considerably more complications than the newer Cohesive Gel implants necessitating surgical replacement

 - Data also indicates that 50% of all saline implants will fail within 10 years.